amanda kenney, msw, lcsw

 Pronouns: she/her

-Hi, I’m Amanda, a Licensed Clinical Social Worker at Longleaf.
-I work with teens and adults navigating life’s challenges—from traumatic experiences and anxiety to depression, self-esteem struggles, and major transitions.
-I also support individuals exploring their neurodivergence, managing relationship dynamics, or working through self-harm and communication barriers.
+Amanda is a Licensed Clinical Social Worker and Certified Clinical Trauma Professional at Longleaf.
+She works with teens and adults navigating life’s challenges—from traumatic experiences and anxiety to depression, self-esteem struggles, and major transitions.
+She also support individuals exploring their neurodivergence, managing relationship dynamics, or working through self-harm and communication barriers.

-I joined Longleaf because I believe deeply in our mission: creating a space grounded in compassion, collaboration, authenticity, and holistic care.
-Therapy isn’t one-size-fits-all, and that’s exactly why I take an integrative, person-centered approach—tailoring each session to your unique needs and goals.
+Amanda shared that she joined Longleaf because she believes deeply in Longleaf’s mission: creating a space grounded in compassion, collaboration, authenticity, and holistic care.
+Amanda shares, “Therapy isn’t one-size-fits-all, and that’s exactly why I take an integrative, person-centered approach—tailoring each session to your unique needs and goals.”

-I offer in person therapy in Raleigh, NC and virtual therapy to clients who reside in the State of NC.
+Amanda offers in person therapy in Raleigh, NC and virtual therapy to clients who reside in the State of NC.

 To learn more about Amanda’s therapy modalities, education, and experience, please see below.